Julia M. Ross

 She is currently serving a second, three-year term on the executive committee of the Global Engineering Dean's Council, working closely with engineering deans from around the world to advance engineering education, research, and service globally.

 Ross is a Fellow of the American Institute of Medical and Biological Engineering.
 In 2013, she received the American Council on Education fellowship, the nation's premier higher-education leadership development program preparing senior leaders to serve American colleges and universities.

-Ross holds a bachelor's degree from Purdue and a doctoral degree from Rice University, both in chemical engineering.
+She holds a bachelor's degree from Purdue and a doctoral degree from Rice University, both in chemical engineering.

-In the News
+In the News: